-The brief amounted to something of a commission, with the clients wish to have an open shade structure that would be familiar in a home adorned with artwork; a sculptural intervention as much as a backyard pergola.
+With the clients wish to have an open shade structure that would be familiar in a home adorned with artwork; a sculptural intervention as much as a backyard pergola.

-Sited between the rear of the existing house and a well-established garden, the frame is orientated toward true north, which results in an effective method for shading, and a dynamic play of angles against the orientation of the house.
-Suspended perforated aluminium panels produce beautiful dappled light, and clever, seasonally conscious shading.
+Sited between the rear of the existing house and a well-established garden, the frame is orientated toward true north, resulting in an effective method for shading, and a dynamic play of angles against the orientation of the house.
+Perforated aluminium panels produce beautiful dappled light, and clever, seasonally conscious shading.
 Angled at 60 degrees, they permit sunlight into the house during winter, but provide needed cover in summer.

 Although static in nature, it fosters and participates in a relationship with the sun and the seasons, much like the sundial it cohabitates with.